Before (Sept 18 - Feb 19) :

-- Attending the 3rd year courses of the 3rd year of the degree in ethnology at the Faculty of Strasbourg.
+- Follow-up of the 3rd year courses of the 3rd year of the degree in ethnology at the Faculty of Strasbourg.

 - Meetings with school teachers for feedback on teaching methods.

-- Specifications and functional analysis for the environmental measurement kit.
+- Specifications and functional analysis for the environmental measurement station.

 Preparation of the l' Effet Libellule's Days

-- Prepare the pedagogical workshops, the implementation procedures (order of the workshops, variations from one class to another, means of presentation, staging,...) that will allow the evaluation of the above-mentioned indicators.
+- Prepare the pedagogical workshops, the production processes (order of the workshops, variations from one class to another, staging,...) and the presentation materials.

 Througout (March 19 - Sept 19) :

 Cultural exchange.
 My Western culture, my relationship with Nature, my anguish of the future, my relationship with others, with regard to your culture, your ways of life, your representation of humanity.